CliMA/CalibrateEmulateSample.jl/docs/src/random_feature_emulator.md

     "train_fraction" => tf,
 )
 ```
-- Decreasing `csm` (default `10.0`) towards `0.0` directly reduces the number of samples to estimate a covariance matrix in the optimizer, by using a shrinkage estimator - the more shrinkage the more approximation (suggestion, keep shrinkage amount below `0.2`).
+- Decreasing `csm` (default `10.0`) towards `0.0` directly reduces the number of samples to estimate a covariance matrix in the optimizer, by using a shrinkage estimator to improve matrix conditioning.
+Guide: more samples implies less shrinkage for good conditioning and less approximation error.
+The amount of shrinkage is returned to user as a value between 0 (no shrinkage) and 1 (shrink to diagonal matrix), it is suggested that users choose `csm` to keep the shrinkage amount below `0.2`.
 - Increasing `tf` towards `1` changes the train-validate split, reducing samples but increasing cost-per-sample and reducing the available validation data (default `0.8`, suggested range `(0.5,0.95)`).

 If optimizer convergence stagnates or is too slow, or if it terminates before producing good results, try: